kosi-libs/Kodein/demo-android/README.md

 This is a very simple Android project that demonstrates the use of Kodein in Android.

 It is inspired from Dagger's Coffee Maker example

-Dive in!
-Have a look at [the source](https://github.com/SalomonBrys/Kodein/tree/master/android-demo/src/main/kotlin/kodein/demo)!